Cover for Marjorie R Schultz's Obituary

 Schultz

 Marjorie was born Oct.
-04, 1937, to William V. Winkler and Alive L. Caplice at Sacred Heart Hospital, Spokane, WA.
+04, 1937, to William V. Winkler and Alice L. Caplice at Sacred Heart Hospital, Spokane, WA.
 The eighth child of eleven children.

 She graduated from Lewis and Clark High School in 1956.
 Attended the Kinman Business University for several years, studying bookkeeping and accounting.
 Was also a member of the local Alpha Iota Sorority for a number of years including serving a year as secretary.